Most sales advice suggests that to sell products and services as solutions to needs you must uncover your prospect’s pain.

 You get to lunch, exchange pleasantries all around, and sit down to eat.
 A few minutes into the conversation the lawyer asks your potential client, “So, what’s going on at your company lately?,” “What do you want to get done in the next year or so?,” and “What do you think you need to do to get these things done?”

 As you listen, you realize there are at least three areas within these strategic initiatives for which your expertise is a perfect fit and where your firm can help him greatly.
-And the size of the fees in these areas is three times as large as what you just talked about in your meeting with the prospect only an hour before.
+And the size of the fees in these areas is three times as large as what you just talked about in your meeting only an hour before.

 You can see how the lawyer asked future-seeking questions (aspirations), not problem-solving ones (afflictions).